tuxette/ecas23_randomforest/nathalie/README.md

   * [slides (theoretical part)](http://www.nathalievialaneix.eu/doc/pdf/2023-10-09_vialaneix_ECASSFdS2023-network.pdf)
   are ready!
 Your are welcome to download them.
 Minor changes can be introduced later in these slides.
 The last version is of *September 15th, 2023*.
+  * practical part on "Network inference with random forest":
+  <a href="/doc/html/subtilnet_analysis.html">Analysis of some expression data
+  for *Bacillus subtilis*</a>.
+This file is the HTML output of a Quarto file (i.e., Rmarkdow) and its source code is available in the directory `/network/practical` of this repository.
+You are free to either: i) directly use this file and copy/paste the code in an R terminal, ii) use directly the Quarto file on your own computer (make sure to have downloaded the data and installed the packages), or iii) use the Quarto file in a RStudio cloud account.
+Data for this practical session are included in the directory `network/data`.
+The last version is of *September 18th, 2023*.

 ## Technical information